Auragami/WavFix/README.md

 ### Reporting Bugs

 If you've found a bug in the project, please [submit an issue on GitHub](https://github.com/Dreamwalkertunes/WavFix/issues) with a detailed description of the problem and steps to reproduce it.
 Make sure to search for existing issues to avoid duplicates.

+## Donations
+WavFix is free software, and I very much appreciate your support to help maintain and improve it.
+If you find WavFix useful and would like to support its development, please consider making a donation.
+Your contribution will help cover the costs of spending my time developing and maintaining free tools like WavFix.

+You can donate via PayPal or Stripe on my KoFi page: [Dreamwalker's KoFi](https://tinyurl.com/WavFix-KoFi)

 ## License